r4sas/yggdrasil-monitor/api/README.md

 ## Install & Setup

-First thing you are going to do is configure niflheim-api.py to use the Postgres databse you setup for vserv.py.
+Configure niflheim-api.py to use the Postgres databse you setup for vserv.py.

-So open niflheim-api.py:
+__So open niflheim-api.py:__

     DB_PASSWORD = "password"
     DB_USER = "yggindex"